labsland/labdiscoverylib/docs/source/quickstart.rst

 .. note::

-   If you have installed WebLab-Deusto in this computer, please use a different virtual environment to avoid any potential conflict.
-For example, if you installed WebLab-Deusto in a virtualenv called weblab, create another virtualenv for labdiscoverylib:
+   If you have installed LabDiscoveryEngine in this computer, please use a different virtual environment to avoid any potential conflict.
+For example, if you installed LabDiscoveryEngine in a virtualenv called weblab, create another virtualenv for labdiscoverylib:

    .. code-block:: shell